Menu Pricing of Large Language Models: Model

-An important focal case is one in which each type $\w$ is characterized by two parameters $w\in[0,1]$ and $s\in[0,1]$, and forms a step-function:

-In this case, each type is effectively two dimensional, $(w,s)\in[0,1]^2$.
-The first dimension determines the buyer's \emph{value} that she attaches to any of her ex ante homogeneous tasks.
-The second dimension determines the buyer's \emph{scale}, i.e., the number of tasks the buyer needs to process.
-We will refer to this case as a \emph{value-scale heterogeneity}.
+The buyer's type is distributed according to a commonly known distribution $F_{\w}$.
+The buyer knows his type, while the provider does not.

-Finally, tokens are costly to process.
-We assume that the marginal costs of processing tokens are constant but can vary across different token types, with the cost of input tokens being $c_x > 0$, output tokens $c_y > 0$, and fine-tuning tokens $c_z > 0$.
-We discuss the details of the mapping between the model and the LLM industry practices in \autoref{sec:application}.
+The provider bears the cost of processing tokens.
+We assume that the marginal processing costs are constant but can vary across different token classes.
+The cost of inference tokens is $c_j > 0$, $j\in[J]$, and the cost of fine-tuning tokens is $\hat c_k > 0$, $k\in[K]$.
+We let $c\in\reals^J_{++}$ and $\hat c\in\reals^K_{++}$ denote the corresponding cost profiles.